Montana Assisted Living Facilities

 Cost of Montana Assisted Living Facilities

-The average cost of assisted living in Montana is $1,800 per month
+According to the 2015 Genworth Financial cost of care survey, the average cost of assisted living in Montana is $3,560 per month.

 Montana defines an assisted living facility as a residential setting that coordinates or offers personal care, continuous supervision, health-related care, and activities.
 However, there are three categories of care that an assisted living facility may offer.
 Category A is the basic level of care with personal support services, while Category B residents need additional health and support services.
 Category C is for residents with severe cognitive impairment, such as Alzheimer's disease or dementia, who cannot make their basic care decisions and need continuous care.